fieldtrip/website/development/realtime/buffer_c.md

     close_connection(connection);
     end

 In the example above, the network transparent communication is kept stateless.
-It is also possible to keep the connection open for multiple subsequent requests, like thi
+It is also possible to keep the connection open for multiple subsequent requests, like this:

     connection = open_connection(hostname, port);
     ... construct a PUT_HDR request ...